What is the use of PETG film?

 Food and Beverage

-Due to its superior chemical resistance and ability to be easily thermoformed, along with being FDA approved, PETG is a favored plastic film for items such as food storage containers, clamshells, and other food and beverage packaging applications.
+Due to its excellent chemical resistance and ease of thermoforming, along with FDA approval, PETG is a preferred plastic film in the production of food storage containers, clamshells, and various food and beverage packaging applications.

 Medical